MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup.md

 ## Installing updates

-Below are step-by-step instructions to install the latest version of the CoE Starter Kit:
+Below are step-by-step instructions on how to install the latest version of the CoE Starter Kit.

 ### Download the latest solution file